 Be honest with yourself.
 If you think you work fast, that’s great!
 You probably do.

 Don’t be like them.
-Budget yourself some time to correct their mistakes.
-Things like door frames, crappy trim installation, suspicious electric… these things take time to do properly.
+Budget yourself ample time to correct their mistakes.

 If you learn anything from this home renovation survival guide, please know that it takes a village.